Iskander short-range ballistic missile

-A one-stage, short-range, solid-propelled missile was designed for launch from highly mobile four-axis trucks, carrying two rockets each.
+The one-stage, short-range, solid-propelled Iskander missile was designed for launch from highly mobile four-axis trucks, carrying two rockets each.
 Army units armed with the Iskander missiles would also include reloading trucks capable of carrying two missiles each, as well as firing control, data-processing and maintenance vehicles.

 The Iskander missile is equipped with autonomous inertial flight control system and its warhead features optical self-guidance system, which reportedly allows flight controllers to adjust the trajectory of the missile in flight.
 The rocket can carry conventional explosives, cluster and shrapnel penetrating charges.
 The capability to carry a nuclear warhead was also reported.

 In comparison to previous-generation systems, Iskander boasts higher accuracy, increased mobility and shorter pre-launch processing time.
 (29)

 *According to Western sources, the export version of the Iskander missile, designated Iskander-E, has a range of 280 kilometers, while the variant developed exclusively for the Russian army, designated Iskander-M, could fly as far as 400 kilometers.
 In a July 23, 2018, report by the official TASS news agency, describing the firing of an Iskander-M during a training exercise in the Astrakhan Region, the missile was quoted hitting a four-meter target more than 70 kilometers from the launch site.